Mrrm2/Comms-User-Guide/docs/gettingStarted.md

             The directory in the terminal must be the same as the directory you created in the previous section.

+    !!!
+Tip "Tip"

+          If you are not sure what directory you are in, you can use the `pwd` command to print the working directory.
+          If the terminal directory is not the directory of your local repository, navigate to the directory of your local repository by using the `cd` command.
+For example, type `cd Documents/my-repo` to navigate to a directory called `my-repo` in your `Documents` folder.
+Alternatively, you can use the `cd ..` command to navigate to the parent directory of the current directory.
+For example, type `cd ..` to navigate to the parent directory of the current directory.

 2. Use the `git add` command to add the files to the staging area.
 For example, if you want to add a file called `index.html`, type `git add index.html` into the terminal.
 Alternatively, you can add all the files in the directory by typing `git add .` into the terminal.
     <br />
     <br />